valeriepatu9/ece-devops-2020-fall/PROJECT.md

 At the end of the DevOps course the students will pass an exam **and** a project:

+### The exam

-  - **The exam** in the format QCM will take place online via Moodle according to the planning.
-It will include from 20 to 30 questions (for 1 min.
-30 sec. each), which were studied throughout all the modules.
+It will take place online via Moodle according to the planning.

+**Format:**

+- QCM (from 1 to 4 correct answers possible)
+- 30 questions for 1 min.
+30 sec.

+It will contain 2 types of questions (15/15):

+1. Questions on knowledge of execution CLI commands.
+Really basic usage of the tools we used like docker and kubectl, if you worked on project and did the work in class, it won't be a problem.

+2. Questions for understanding DevOps general principles, understanding the basis architecture of the tools and their functionalities.
+For preparing, I would recommend you to reread all the slides with attached links to tutorials and docks, and rewatch short videos as well.

+### The project

-  - **The project** has to be sent for evaluation **no later than 27th April 2020**.
+It has to be sent for evaluation **no later than 27th April 2020**.
 Work on a project can be carried out by 1 student or a team of 2 or a maximum of 3 students.

 ## How to send a project for evaluation?